What is Social Media ROI?

 This is a question we get all the time: “What are industry standards and benchmarks for this metric?”
 We’ve researched and dug through industry reports and have come with some (varying) numbers, but the reality of it is that the best benchmarks to refer to are your own.
 Look at your data, compare performance to past performance, and use that as an indication of success.

 For example, if your average CTR is 11% and your most recent ads have only 5%, you’d know that something is probably wrong and you can improve somewhere.
 But if you refer to industry standards that tell you the average CTR for a nonprofit of your size is 3%, then your ads will appear to be over-performing.
 If you’re just starting out, go ahead and reference those industry reports for perspective, but don’t let them be the marker of your success.
 Looking at your own data will always give you the best insights.

 Once you’re measuring your data and comparing it to benchmarks, it’s time to take action.
 You can bring this data to the table whenever someone at your company questions the amount of time and effort spent on social media.
 Or, what if you notice that a new social media platform isn’t actually helping you move toward your mission?
 If social media becomes a timesuck, the data can help you ditch it despite pressure to have a presence there.

-Finding the ROI of your social media efforts doesn’t happen overnight.
+Understanding how your efforts contribute to your organization’s social media ROI doesn’t happen overnight..
 Once you identify the specific role you hope social media will play, you’ll be able to use the data to prove its value.